Beenalf/find-exec/README.md

 # find-exec
-Allows users to run a pipeline of commands on all files in a specified directory
+Allows users to run a pipeline of linux commands on all files in a specified directory

 ~~~ Coming Soon!  ~~~